MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Set-MgApplicationVerifiedPublisher.md

 Set the verifiedPublisher on an application.
 For more information, including prerequisites to setting a verified publisher, see Publisher verification.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Set-MgBetaApplicationVerifiedPublisher](/powershell/module/Microsoft.Graph.Beta.Applications/Set-MgBetaApplicationVerifiedPublisher?view=graph-powershell-beta)

 ## SYNTAX